Puerto Rico women's national under-20 football team

 The Puerto Rico women's national under-20 football team represents Puerto Rico in tournaments at the under-20 level of women's competitions.
 The team is controlled by the Puerto Rican Football Federation.

+Singer Young Miko and model Karla Aponte played for the team in 2015.

 History

 Puerto Rico women's national under-20 team have played their first match against Dominican Republic women's national under-20 football team and they won it by 4–0 goals which took place at Labadee, Haiti on 8 January 2002.
 In the recent performance of the team are very good the team have reached into the semifinals of 2022 CONCACAF Women's U-20 Championship.
 Puerto Rico women's national under-20 soccer have not yet qualified to FIFA U-20 Women's World Cup.